engineer-man/piston-bot/README.md

 # What's new

 ## 2020-11-29
-Added `delete` fonctionality.
+Added `delete` functionality.
-The `/delete` command will make the bot delete it's last output (that was caused by the caller) If you delete your most recent `/run` message the corresponding output will also be deleted.
+* The `/delete` or `/del` command will make the bot delete it's last output (that was caused by the caller)
+* If you delete your most recent `/run` message the corresponding output will also be deleted.

 ## 2020-08-04
 Made writing rust code "snippets" easier (Thanks https://github.com/UsairimIsani)